-This course is focused on nursing curriculum assessment/evaluation.
+This course is focused on student/nurse assessment and nursing curriculum assessment/evaluation.
 It is designed to examine and implement the evaluation process including the use of models, selection of instruments, data collection procedures and the means to interpret, report, and use findings.
-Results are used to make decisions about improvement in student learning, faculty performance, and the course, curriculum, and program quality.
+Results are used to make decisions about improvement in student learning. faculty performance, and the course, curriculum, and program quality.
 Participants are responsible for evaluating student learning, course/clinical experiences, curriculum, and program outcomes as well as their own teaching practices.
+This course includes a practicum of 45 clinical hours with a population consistent with the student's practice interest.
 Prerequisite: NUGR 561.